wgr1984/openspmregistry/README.md

 There are different methods to authenticate against the registry.
 Therefor you need to add an `auth` block to the `config.yml` file.
 ## No Auth
+_just for testing purposes or proxied through external auth provider_

 Add auth block to `config.yml` and set `auth.enabled` to `false`
 ```
   auth:
     enabled: false
 ```
 ## Basic Auth
+_in case just basic security is needed, not recommended for public registries_

 Add auth block to `config.yml` and set `auth.type` to `basic`
 ```
   auth: